-Simon West and Suzanna Hamilton joined us for the scene when the Swallows lower the Jolly Roger and start to sail the captured the Amazon back to Wildcat Island.
+Simon West and Suzanna Hamilton joined us for the scene when the Swallows lower the Jolly Roger and start to sail the captured the Amazon back to Wild Cat Island.
 I can only imagine that I changed my costume in one of the support boats.
-I think the scene may have been shot with two cameras on different boats ~
+The scene may have been shot with two cameras on different boats.

 I remember the scene itself as being difficult to achieve in terms of sailing.
 Swallow has a keel, and Amazon with her centre board is much the faster dinghy.
 It is not like racing two boats of the same class.
 After hauling up the anchor Suzanna and I battled to turn the Amazon, not wanting to wiggle the rudder and jeopardise her pins.
 I remember Simon calling advise over the water.
 He stalled and we caught up, trying to get close together for the shot.
 The result was a photograph used on the front cover of the next Puffin edition of the book.